PatQuei/pauloemiliopucci/README.md

 ### Personalização Artesanal

-Todo o conteúdo, design customizado, componentes personalizados e a experiência do usuário foram **cuidadosamente elaborados e implementados** por mim, garantindo que cada detalhe refletisse a identidade profissional de Paulo Emílio Pucci.If you want to work locally using your own IDE, you can clone this repo and push changes.
+Todo o conteúdo, design customizado, componentes personalizados e a experiência do usuário foram **cuidadosamente elaborados e implementados** por mim, garantindo que cada detalhe refletisse a identidade profissional de Paulo Emilio Pucci.If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.

 **O que foi personalizado:**The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)